Wombourne: The medieval village

 Wombourne is mentioned in the Domesday Book of 1086, and was clearly a medium-sized village by the standards of the time.
 Before the Norman Conquest, it was owned by an Anglo-Saxon nobleman called Thorsten.
 By the time of the Domesday survey, William Fitz Ansculf held seven hides of land, some of them let from him by one Ralph of Wombourne.
 William was an important landowner throughout the West Midlands, the son of Ansculf of Picquigny, a Picard baron who came to England with William the Conqueror and built a castle at Dudley.
 William's total holding at Wombourne supported 8 ploughs and was worth £3.
 There were 13 villagers (probably not including dependents, so perhaps thirty to forty people in total); a priest, and so perhaps some sort of church; as well as two mills, the first evidence for the importance of water power in the area.
 Wombourne was part of the Seisdon Hundred.

-The Priors of Dudley built or rebuilt the Parish Church of St. Benedict Biscop around 1170, the only parish church dedicated to this Anglo-Saxon cleric.
-The building as it is seen today, however, is the result of numerous reconstructions and refurbishments, particularly in the 18th and 19th centuries.
+The Priors of Dudley built or rebuilt the Parish Church of St Benedict Biscop around 1170, the only parish church dedicated to this Anglo-Saxon cleric.
+The building as it is seen today, however, is the result of numerous reconstructions and refurbishments, with a near-complete rebuilding undertaken 1866-1867 to the designs of George Edmund Street.
+However, the 14th-century west tower survives.
 The parish of Wombourne extended far from the village, taking in Orton and Swindon.